The following connection schemes of distribution system are generally employed:

 Interconnected Distribution System

-In this system, the feeder ring is energized by two or more than two generating stations or substations.
-The figure shows the single line diagram of AC interconnected system, where the closed feeder ring ABCA is supplied by two generating or substations S1, and S2, at point X and Y respectively.
-Distributors are connected to the feeder at point A, B and C.
+The figure shows the single-line diagram of an interconnected distribution system, where the closed feeder ring ABCA is supplied by two generating or substations S1, and S2, at points X and Y respectively.
+Distributors are connected to the feeder at points A, B, and C.

-Advantages of Interconnected Distribution System
+Advantages of Interconnected Distribution Systems

 Design Considerations of Distribution System

-- Distributor design: While designing a distributor, the main consideration is the voltage drop in it.
+Distributor design: While designing a distributor, the main consideration is the voltage drop in it.
 The current carrying capacity consideration is not that much important.
 The reason is that the distributor supplies power to the consumers and there is a statutory limit to the voltage fluctuations at the consumer’s terminals.
 Hence the size and length of the distributor are designed in such a way that the voltage at the consumer’s terminals is within the permissible limits.